adlyZaroui/Event-Lip-Reading/README.md

 The primary goal of this project is to address the following problem:

-> **Problem**: We have 10 distinct classes, each with 32 examples.
+> **Problem**: Given 10 distinct classes, each with 32 examples.
 Our goal is to construct a classifier that can accurately determine the class of a new, unseen example.

 This problem is the central focus of our project and all subsequent work will be aimed at solving it.